 All we can say is, apart from it being different for everybody, dancing at the highest level needs to involve some work from you, some work from your teachers and mentors, and a willingness to take feedback on board and to be self critical.
 Here’s some tips from us:

 - Modern Jive is partner dancing – you’re only a great dancer if your partner can look and feel great with you.

 - Advanced dancing isn’t necessarily about advanced moves.

 - Dancing to the rhythm is no longer enough at advanced level.
 Musical interpretation and style adaptation according to the feel of the song is crucial.

 - Improve your Modern Jive by learning other dance styles.
-Learning styles that involve a lot of body movement, such as Funk and Latin, will help you dance with your body not just your feet.
+Learning styles that involve a lot of body movement, such as Hip Hop and Latin, will help you dance with your body not just your feet.
 It will also help you find other rhythms in the music that will help with your musical interpretation.

 - Watch, and learn, from the Champions.

 - Ask for feedback from dancers who you admire.

 - Never think you’re too good to learn from someone else – even if that someone else hasn’t been dancing as long as you have.